Special Measures

 Special Measures applications in relation to Intermediaries

-Prosecutors should seek a fixed date for the trial, as securing the attendance of an intermediary may be more difficult where a case is placed in a warned list.
+Prosecutors should seek a fixed date for the trial and any section 28 hearing, as securing the attendance of an intermediary may be more difficult where a case is placed in a warned list.
 The intermediary should be warned to attend court on the day they will be required only.
-The prosecutor should be aware that cancellations within 24 hours of the court date will entitle the intermediary to a cancellation fee.
+The prosecutor should be aware that cancellations within 5 working days of the court date will entitle the intermediary to a cancellation fee.

 Intermediaries for defendants